00mud/Tabbed-In/README.md

 2. Click **This Firefox**
 3. Click **Load Temporary Add-on...**
 4. Browse to this folder and select `manifest.json`
-5. The Tabuu icon will appear in your toolbar
+5. The Tabbed-In icon will appear in your toolbar

 For permanent installation, the extension must be signed by Mozilla via [addons.mozilla.org](https://addons.mozilla.org).